mkorelov/MySimpleCalculator/README.md

 4. Have something show the current operation (5.9 + 0)

 Current Bugs:
+- trig functions almost always return small decimals, so come up with a way to round

 Potential Updates:
 - clear just resets everything, doesn't have dual functions where you can retype one number